dqh725/cheeger.blog/_posts/2018-09-17-enable-two-factor-authentication-for-rails.md

 - `$ bundle install`

-- edit your user model, Note, in rails5 your env key must be at least 32 bytes.
+- Add the following line into your user model.
+Note, rails5 your ENV key "MFA_ENCRYPTION_KEY" must be at least 32 bytes as required by OpenSSL;

-      devise :two_factor_authenticatable, otp_secret_encryption_key: ENV['YOUR_ENCRYPTION_KEY_HERE']
+      devise :two_factor_authenticatable, otp_secret_encryption_key: ENV['MFA_ENCRYPTION_KEY']

-- `$ rails generate devise_two_factor user YOUR_ENCRYPTION_KEY_HERE` This will generate a migration file, feel free to edit the `default && null` option, this will auto configure the devise initializer to define a `:two_factor_authenticatable` strategy.
+- Execute `$ rails generate devise_two_factor user MFA_ENCRYPTION_KEY` This will generate a migration file with extra fields used for user model, and it will also configure the devise initializer to define a `:two_factor_authenticatable` strategy.

 - `bundle exec rake db:migrate` Now you have database ready.

 #### 2. Override devise SessionsController
-- If you happen to use `activeadmin` like me, you could make an initializer to override the devise's session_controller
+- If you happen to use the `activeadmin` like I do, you could make an initializer to override the devise's session_controller

 ```ruby
 # config/initializers/active_admin_devise_sessions_controller.rb